toddbranch/ECE382/notes/L1/index.md

 These SoCs have powerful CPUs and are capable of running modern software like Linux / Windows.
 Typically they need external memory chips (flash, RAM) to support this software - so they're not completely single-chip.

+*[DEMO: in the future, would love to crack open a smartphone and show the guts]*

 ### Microcontrollers
 When you scale this down even further (100kB of RAM or less), you reach the world of [microcontrollers](http://en.wikipedia.org/wiki/Microcontroller).
 That's where we'll live this semester.
 Microcontrollers typically are completely single-chip.
 They're extremely low power and low cost.
-But they typically come with some limitations - memory, CPU speed, onboard subsystems, etc.
+But they typically come with some limitations - memory, CPU speed, onboard subsystems, etc.  Another distinction is that they're built to interact with the outside world - they have hardware support for common peripheral devices and they have a lot of input / output lines to enable them to interact with external devices.

 ## Architecture vs Microarchitecture
 Now, let's see where we are in the overall hierarchy of ECE - and talk about CPUs a bit more.